 There are plenty of tutorials on setting up browser caching using the .htaccess file or Nginx.
 But I prefer not to touch them :D. If you’re using Cloudflare you can add expire headers to each request in just two clicks and without any plugins.

-Open your Cloudflare site dashboard and go to ‘Caching’ tab:
+Open your Cloudflare site dashboard and go to the ‘Caching’ tab:

 Scroll down to see ‘Browser Cache Expiration’

 By default, it will be set to 4 hours.
 Change it to something beyond 2 months and you’re done!

 If you use any cache plugins and your URLs have a hash in them like wp-content/cache/min/1/4b3ef90d6.js, then you can safely set it to the maximum, 1 year.
 Otherwise, if you make some changes to the style.css or similar files, the changes will be visible only after the cache has expired.

 If you use cache everything rule to cache HTML pages too, applying this browser caching will apply to HTML pages too.
 This is risky because when you update content it will be visible to users since they’ll have the cached pages for a long time

 Comment below if you’ve any queries or feedback.
 I read and reply to each of them within 12 hours!